team-jjtg/CityRank/README.md

 ## Endpoints of Data

 The hunt is on for endpoints for the other data.
+This is a bit of a grind and takes the better part of a week to nail down.

 Jake finds: